mackbjon/server-boilerplates/README.md

 npm run dev
 ```

-You can navigate to http://localhost:4000 to see the response from your server
+<sub> You can navigate to http://localhost:4000 to see the response from your server </sub>